marigold-dev/training-dapp-4/README.md

 - storage :
   - holds a /or several admin
   - the interface schema map for all underlying entrypoints

-- parameter :
+> Note on parameters : we use @entry syntax, parameters will be 2 functions
+>
-  - call : forward any request to the right underlying entrypoint
+> - call : forward any request to the right underlying entrypoint
-  - upgrade : admin endpoint to update the interface schema map or change smartcontract version
+> - upgrade : admin endpoint to update the interface schema map or change smartcontract version

 Add our missing types juste above